About

 Eileen DiCicco, Copy Editor

 Eileen DiCicco is a freelance writer, editor and proofreader living in Dallas, Oregon.
 She has more than 20 years of experience in print media and has taken forays into business marketing and public relations for elected officials, the wine industry and real estate.
-She can be reached at edicicco@msn.com or 503-623-2924.
+She can be reached at edicicco@msn.com or 775-560-3349 (cell).

 Born in southern Mexico, Sissy was not yet a year old when a young University of Oregon student brought her home from a pet shop.